A classification system for social sector initiatives and entities

 Other reasons to use CLASSIE:

-- Sensible open data: Whichever grantmaking sector you work in, the move towards open data is happening.
+- Respectful use of data: Whichever grantmaking sector you work in, the move towards greater transparency is happening.
 CLASSIE is overseen by Our Community and we care as much about your right to learn in private as we care about the public's right to know about where and how grants money is being distributed - we strongly believe that these things must be carefully balanced.

-The sections of CLASSIE that are currently available describe:Organisations, including -
+The sections of CLASSIE that are currently available describe:Organisations (Australia only), including:

 - Organisation type (e.g. individual, government agency, business, not-for-profit, educational institution)